vyca2017/content/static/legal/terms.md

 ### 1. Your Agreement with Graphcool

 1.1 Your use of the Graphcool service is governed by this agreement (the "Terms").
-"Graphcool" means Graphcool LLC, located at 1601 Willow Road, Menlo Park, CA, 94025, United States, and its subsidiaries or affiliates involved in providing the Graphcool Service.
+"Graphcool" means Graphcool, Inc and its subsidiaries or affiliates involved in providing the Graphcool Service.
 The "Graphcool Services" means the services Graphcool makes available through this website, including this website, the Graphcool cloud computing platform, the Graphcool API, the Graphcool Add-ons, and any other software or services offered by Graphcool in connection to any of those.

 1.2 In order to use the Graphcool Services, you must first agree to the Terms.
 You can agree to the Terms by actually using the Graphcool Services.
 You understand and agree that Graphcool will treat your use of the Graphcool Services as acceptance of the Terms from that point onwards.